 Types of tremors in the hands

-Understanding the different types of hand tremors—and how to recognize their patterns—can make daily challenges easier to navigate.
-With support tools like Steadi-3, individuals can experience improved control and greater independence in everyday activities.
+Understanding the different types of hand tremors—and how to recognize their patterns—can help with navigating daily challenges.
+With support tools like Steadi-3, individuals may experience added stability during daily tasks.

 Understanding different tremor patterns